rule

 Text 8

-The soul, that is not there as the gross [deha] or the subtle [linga], is self-luminous, and thus, as unchanging as the sky, the basis [âdhâra] eternal and beyond comparison.
+The soul being different from the gross [deha] and the subtle [linga], is self-luminous, and constitutes, because it is as unchanging as the sky, the foundation [ādhāra] that is eternal and beyond comparison.
+(Vedabase)

 Text 9